JetBrains/Qodana/topics/custom-profiles.md

 ### Filter by severity

-This sample includes all inspections with the `WEAK WARNING` severity level while inspecting Java code.
+This sample includes all inspections with the `WEAK WARNING` severity level while inspecting Java code:

 ```yaml
 name: "My custom profile"